mikedoubintchik/wordpress-post-modal/readme.txt

 with port number
 2.1.8: Minor fix to move body to previously scrolled position after popup is closed 2.1.9: Refactor post with anchor functionality
+2.1.10: Allow preceding forward slash on anchor links, check if modal is open before running close modal function on window click